ewoolsey/time-func/README.md

 **time-func represents a set of data points as a function of time and performs various mathematical operations on the data**

+This project is barebones and unfinished!
+Use at your own risk.
+Feel free to contribute!

 ---

 ## time-func dependencies